cyntax-js/cyntax-js/README.md

 - 📫 How to reach me: ...
 -->

-🔭 I'm currently working on a React + Next.js & solidity application.
+🔭 I'm currently working on a Decentralized marketplace.

+💬 Ask me about JavaScript, Frontend development, JAMstack.

 📫 How to reach me: samuelify225@gmail.com